OCLC CONTENTdm Community Center and Documentation

 What platform is supported for CONTENTdm?

 CONTENTdm is provided as “software as a service” (SaaS), so you don’t need to allocate personnel or hardware to manage your digital collections.
 CONTENTdm has a robust technical infrastructure, and the ability to handle collections with many millions of items.
-Operational support for CONTENTdm includes 12 weeks of incremental backups for every file in your CONTENTdm site, so your collections can be restored to any day in the past 84 days.
+Operational support for CONTENTdm includes incremental backups for your CONTENTdm site, so your collections can be restored if you ever experience any problem.
 That’s a big help if you notice a problem in your workflow that you’d like to back out and try again.
-In addition, each CONTENTdm site is monitored by onsite operators 24 hours a day, so issues can be spotted and addressed even while you sleep
+In addition, each CONTENTdm site is monitored by onsite operators 24 hours a day, so issues can be spotted and addressed even while you sleep.

 Can I customize my CONTENTdm site?